compute temp/drude command

 By contrast, this compute calculates the temperature of the cores using center-of-mass velocities of the core-Drude pairs, and the reduced temperature of the Drude particles using the relative velocities of the Drude particles with respect to their cores.
 Non-polarizable atoms are considered as cores.
 Their velocities contribute to the temperature of the cores.

 This compute calculates a global scalar (the temperature) and a global vector of length 6, which can be accessed by indices 1-6, whose components are

 - temperature of the centers of mass (temperature units)

 - temperature of the dipoles (temperature units)

 - number of degrees of freedom of the centers of mass

 - number of degrees of freedom of the dipoles

 - kinetic energy of the centers of mass (energy units)

 - kinetic energy of the dipoles (energy units)

 These values can be used by any command that uses global scalar or vector values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.